nodom2/raidrite.github.io/README.md

 in the Welcome dialog box that pops up (assuming you have no other projects open).
 Alternatively, you can clone this repo and create a pycharm project on that directory.

+## Switching `git` branches in Pycharm & Committing to Github
+To switch to a different branch in Pycharm, look at the bottom-right corner of the IDE.
+You should see `Git: master` (or some other branch name).
+If you click that, you'll see a few choices for *remote* branches.
+When you switch branches in Pycharm, it also switches what files you see in your OS (as far as I know).
+So if you need to add a file to a branch, you can switch inside the IDE this way or use some command line utility to switch branches manually.
+To commit changes to a branch in Pycharm, click the green check mark in the top right or click `VCS -> Commit` from the top menu.
+After you commit changes, you still need to push them to github.
+You can do this by hitting `ctrl/cmd + shift + k` or clicking `VCS -> Git -> Push` from the top menu.

 ### Setting up the Project Interpreter
 Next, we have to tell Pycharm where to find whatever version of Python we'll be using.
 Press `ctrl + alt + S` to open